 He adds that many of his clients’ servers are virtualized, which involves patching guests and scheduling manual updates for the host quarterly.

 LAN Infotech also evaluates its clients’ firewalls once per quarter to verify they’re up to date.
-“We felt like this was a very important aspect to address,” Goldstein comments.
+“We felt like this was an essential aspect to address,” Goldstein comments.

-“We figured out a schedule that makes the most sense for us and our customers,” he says.
+“We figured out a schedule that makes the most sense for our customers and us,” he says.

 Challenges: Keeping Up With Changes

 LAN Infotech also keeps clients informed through reports and newsletters.
-“In the past year, people have paid more attention to patching.
+“People have begun to pay more attention to patching.
 They understand what it means and why it’s important,” he comments.
 “We show them we’re ahead of the game and can answer when they ask if they’re covered.”

 Patch Management Advice for New MSPs

 Goldstein says the most essential advice for new MSPs is to find a good patch management tool: “Find what works for you and realize you can’t do it all yourself.”
-He says also to realize that patch management takes time, and there is little reward in it, but it’s necessary given the constantly evolving cyberthreat landscape.
+He also says to realize that patch management takes time, and there is little reward in it, but it’s necessary given the constantly evolving cyberthreat landscape.
 “We tell our clients they’re just one click away from going out of business.
-It’s the way of the world these days,” he says.
+But, unfortunately, it’s the way of the world these days,” he says.

 About The ASCII Group, Inc.